 Blanching: Although you can slice and stash many vegetables in freezer bags, some do best with blanching — a quick immersion in boiling water by a plunge into ice water to stop the cooking process.

 Sauteing: Some vegetables need quick cooking over medium-high heat before saving.
 Use a neutral oil (grapeseed, safflower), or butter.
 Consider using clarified butter or ghee — melted butter without the milk solids, which makes it digestible for those with lactose intolerance.
 (Here is how to make clarified butter using your crockpot.)
-Or, if you’re watching your fat intake closely, you can even “saute” in a small quantity of hot broth or stock.
+Or, if you’re watching your fat intake closely you can even “saute” in a small quantity of hot broth or stock.

-- To “mince” something means cutting it into less than 1/8 inch pieces using a rocking knife motion.
+• To “mince” something means cutting it into less than 1/8 inch pieces using a rocking knife motion.

-- To “dice” something is to cut it in small, even pieces around 1/8 to 1/4 inch, also performed with a rocking motion.
+• To “dice” something is to cut it in small, even pieces around 1/8 to 1/4 inch, also performed with a rocking motion.

-- To “chop” something means to cut it into bite-sized pieces, as close to uniform as possible, with a chopping — not rocking — motion.
+• To “chop” something means to cut it into bite-sized pieces, as close to uniform as possible, with a chopping — not rocking — motion.

-How To Save Produce
+How to Save Produce without Canning

 Artichokes: It’s not easy to preserve whole artichokes, but if you’re willing to steam them and strip them down to the hearts (eating the leaves as you go), they’ll keep wonderfully for a couple of weeks in flavored olive oil when stored in the fridge.
 Be sure to return to room temperature before using, though.

-Bell peppers (green, red, yellow): Wash and remove core, seeds and membrane.
+Bell peppers (green, red, yellow): Wash and remove core, seeds, and membrane.
 Slice or chop as desired, spread on a cookie sheet and freeze.
 Slip frozen pieces into a freezer container and store.

 Corn, whole ears: Remove husk and silk.
 Trim ends.
 Blanch in water for 8 minutes then plunge into ice water.
 Drain.
 When dry, wrap each ear in plastic wrap.
 Pack several wrapped ears into a freezer container for storage.

 Cranberries: If you buy them in a plastic bag at the grocery store you can stick the unopened bag directly into the freezer for future use.
-Otherwise, rinse them and spread them on a cookie sheet to freeze individually then store them in a freezer container.
+Otherwise, rinse them and spread them on a baking sheet to freeze individually then store them in a freezer container.

 Plums: Follow the same directions as for pears.